History - A level and GCSE

 Paper 2: The Making of Modern Britain 1951-2007

-Coursework: This is an extended piece of writing of 4,500 words, which covers 100 years of history.
-Makes up 20% of candidates overall grade.
-Students have a choice of content:
+Coursework/ Non- Examined Assessment [NEA]: This is an extended piece of writing of 4,500 words, which covers 100 years of history: The Road towards Indian Independence 1847-1947.
+The NEA makes up 20% of candidates overall grade.

 All A-Level units are taught by specialist History teachers who have considerable expertise in their taught area.